UniversalDependencies/docs/_sv-dep/aux_.md

 An auxiliary of a clause is a [non-main verb](sv-pos/AUX) of the clause.

-Exception: Auxiliary verb used to construct the passive [voice](sv-feat/Voice) is not labeled `aux` but [auxpass]().
+Exception: An auxiliary verb used to construct the passive [voice](sv-feat/Voice) is not labeled `aux` but [auxpass]().

 ~~~ sdparse